High order solution of Poisson problems with piecewise constant coefficients and interface jumps: Introduction.

-However, the CFM~\citep{marques:11} imposes restrictions on the type of interface jump conditions that it allows, which are not (generally) satisfied by the problems that arise in applications.
+However, the CFM~\cite{marques:11} imposes restrictions on the type of interface jump conditions that it allows, which are not (generally) satisfied by the problems that arise in applications.
 In this paper we show how to remove these restrictions.
-To do so we build on an idea introduced by Mayo~\citep{mayo:84} to replace the original problem by sub-problems, each of which can be solved with the CFM.
+To do so we build on an idea introduced by Mayo~\cite{mayo:84} to replace the original problem by sub-problems, each of which can be solved with the CFM.
 A brief summary of the process, described in detail in~\S\ref{sec:solution}, follows.

 We write the solution as the sum of two components.
 The first component satisfies the Poisson problem in which the jump in the normal derivative across the interface is set to vanish.
 By construction this first problem can be solved using the CFM.
 The second component solves the ``deficit'' problem, a Laplace equation which takes care of the jumps in the normal derivatives at the interface.
-This second problem can be solved using a boundary integral method (BIM)~\citep{mikhlin:57, mayo:84, atkinson:97}.
-However, we do not use the BIM to compute the solution at every grid point, as this would be costly.
-Instead we use the potential densities (at the interface) from the BIM, to write a third problem which the second component satisfies, and which is of the type that can be solved with the CFM.
+This second problem can be solved using a boundary integral method (BIM)~\cite{mikhlin:57, mayo:84, atkinson:97}.
+However, we do not use the BIM to compute the solution at every grid point, as this would be too costly.
+Instead we use the potential densities (at the interface) from the BIM, to write a third problem which the second component satisfies, which can be efficiently solved with the CFM.

-A final point is that the solution domain can be embedded into a rectangular box, with the boundary transformed into an interface.
-As a consequence, the linear algebraic systems that a finite difference discretization and the CFM produce, can be efficiently solved using FFT techniques.
-Effectively, the problem is reduced to: (i) solving two standard (no interfaces) Poisson problems in a box, with simple (\eg~Dirichlet) boundary conditions at the box boundary, and (ii) using a BIM to compute potential densities at the interfaces and the boundary.
+Furthermore, in the steps where the CFM is used, the solution domain is embedded into a rectangular box.
+As a consequence, the linear algebraic systems that a finite differences discretization and the CFM produce, can be efficiently solved using Fast Fourier transform (FFT) techniques\,\footnote{No spectral methods involved.
+The discrete linear equations can be solved with FFT.}.
+Effectively, the problem is reduced to: (i) solving two standard (no interfaces, which are removed by the CFM formulation) Poisson problems in a box, with Dirichlet boundary conditions at the box boundary, and (ii) using a BIM to compute potential densities at the interfaces and the boundary.
+The overall solution procedure is fast: the costliest steps involve fast solutions of boundary integral equations~\cite{rokhlin:85, canning:92, nabors:94}, and an FFT-based fast Poisson solver.